 4.Divide your goals into monthly goals.
 Decide what month you would like to achieve each goal, then write it down on your phone’s calendar (or actual calendar if you have one).
 Sticking to the marathon example, if the marathon is in November, decide to write your goal in such a way: “I would like to run the 42 KM marathon this year in November” then in your monthly goals of November, write it.
-As for your sub goal, write for each month’s goals: “I will go to the gym every week to prepare myself for the marathon in November.”
+As for your sub-goal, write for each month’s goals: “I will go to the gym every week to prepare myself for the marathon in November.”
 Repeat it every month if it is something that you need to do monthly.
 Same applies to eating healthy or cutting back on junk food.

 5. Divide your monthly goals into weekly and daily goals: After deciding that you need to run every month in order to be fit for November’s marathon, write weekly goals that include: “Go to the gym on Wednesday from 6:00 pm till 8:00 pm”.
-So on every Wednesday, write that you need to go to the gym, so you make sure that you don’t do any other activities.
+So for every Wednesday, write that you need to go to the gym, so you make sure that you don’t do any other activities.
 In this case, it will be much easier to use a digital calendar since you can have a recurring event, yet don’t let this issue fret you.

 6.Take it one step at a time: do not worry yourself with all the goals that you have, take it one month at a time, then one week at a time, then one day at a time and if you abide by your plans, you will definitely achieve your goals.

-7. Remember the word “Realistic”: when talking about your SMART goals, I mentioned realistic, so keep the realistic part in mind and do not set goals that are far fetched and don’t set too many goals!
+7. Remember the word “Realistic”: when talking about your SMART goals, I mentioned realistic, so keep the realistic part in mind and do not set goals that are far-fetched and don’t set too many goals!
 Just think in a smart way and set smart goals.

 8. Implement and have fun!
 The most rewarding part of this whole goal setting/new year resolution issue is having fun and implementing your goals, so implement them and have fun!

 9. Reflect: same as you should be doing with everything in life, you need to step back and reflect on your goals and plans.
-This is where you can amend and alter goals and sub goals, also add in some more.
+This is where you can amend and alter goals and sub-goals, also add-in some more.